NadiaSbaa/Auto-View-Predictor/README.md

 ## Loss Criterion
 The Mean Squared Error (MSE) loss function (`criterion = nn.MSELoss()`) was chosen as it penalizes larger errors more heavily, making it suitable for regression tasks.
+It is a common loss function for regression tasks, including multi-label regression tasks.

 ## Metrics
 - **MSE (Mean Squared Error)**: Measures the average squared difference between the predicted and actual values.